 Christians need to care for the physical and material needs of these people.
 Trust and friendship are needed.

-"There is salvation in no one else!
-God has given no other name under heaven by which we must be saved."
+"And there is salvation in no one else, for there is no other name under heaven given among men by which we must be saved."
 Acts 4:12

 Pray for today’s people group to come to understand that salvation is found only in Jesus Christ and in no other religion.